101 Cooking For Two

 Trimming a pork butt into two-inch cubes.

-• Place pork in a large mixing bowl.
-Add the juice of one lime ( or orange) and mix well.
-Add 1 tablespoon chili powder, 1 teaspoon cumin, ยฝ teaspoon garlic powder (optional), 1 teaspoon kosher salt, and ยฝ teaspoon pepper.
-Mix to coat.
+• In a large bowl, coat the pork with the juice of one lime ( or orange) and mix well.
+Add 1 tablespoon chili powder, 1 teaspoon cumin, ½ teaspoon garlic powder (optional), 1 teaspoon kosher salt, and ½ teaspoon pepper.
+Mix to coat evenly.

 Coating pork with seasoning in a bowl.